TanStack/react-charts/docs/src/pages/docs/api.md

 ### Chart Component Props

-The Chart component props can be passed in its option property object:
+The Chart component props can be passed in its **options** property object:

 ```javascript
 <Chart